 Although some describe suboxone withdrawal as moderate, others report the worst detox they have ever gone through.
 Studies show that the drug is transmitted to pregnant women’s fetuses on Suboxone therapy during pregnancy.
 For this reason, buprenorphine drugs are only recommended for pregnant women if a doctor determines the benefits outweigh the risks.

 Warnings and Commonly Reported Symptoms

-Misusing the drug can produce addiction, overdose and severe Suboxone withdrawal symptoms.
+Misusing the drug can produce addiction, overdose, and severe Suboxone withdrawal symptoms.
 The misuse includes injecting or shooting up the drug.
 Patients taking this medication should follow their doctors’ advice on how and when to take it.
-Consuming Suboxone soon after using opiates including heroin, methadone, and morphine can trigger withdrawal.
+Consuming Suboxone soon after using opiates, including heroin, methadone, and morphine can trigger withdrawal.
 Opiate withdrawal symptoms include drug cravings, insomnia, mood changes, diarrhea, vomiting, nausea, muscle and bone pain, irritability, chills, sweating, and shakiness.
-Suboxone can be useful in the management of drug cravings and withdrawal symptoms from other opiates but can also require patients to undergo a second detox.
+Suboxone can be useful in managing drug cravings and withdrawal symptoms from other opiates but can also require patients to undergo a second detox.